ga-dc/DOC_immersive/w02/d03-interactive-charts/readme.md

 }
 ```

 > There are several opportunities to refactor our code already, we're going to do one refactoring but feel free to see what can be abstracted.
 If we abstract and modularize things correctly, our code will be more semantic and more maintainable.
 Example: Let's say the api format changes.
-W don't want to have to look through our entire code base to figure out where to fix it.
+We don't want to have to look through our entire code base to figure out where to fix it.
 We know we have a function who's only job is to convert the results of the API into an object.
 So the only code we have to adjust will be in that function.

 ## Refactor
 Oh wait, there's never a final version!
 Our graph state functionality is getting a bit messy.
 Let's abstract the generation of the chart into a separate function.